seagreen/acme-pcf-specification/README.md

 ## The Problem

-[RealWorld](https://github.com/gothinkster/realworld) is a fantastic tool for comparing programming languages, but I'm not interested in either frontend or backend webapps.
+[RealWorld](https://github.com/gothinkster/realworld) is a fantastic tool for comparing programming languages, but I'm not very interested in HTTP APIs.

 ## The Solution

 Make RealWorld-like specifications for more things than webapps.

+In this case, a tiny programming language called PCF.

-## PCF
+## Why PCF

-This [delightful article](https://jozefg.bitbucket.io/posts/2015-03-24-pcf.html) by Daniel Gratzer ([GitHub repo link](https://github.com/jozefg/pcf)) introduced me to PCF.
-He calls the variant he implements "partial computable functions".

-As far as I can trace it PCF originated in a paper called [LCF Considered as a Programming Language](http://homepages.inf.ed.ac.uk/gdp/publications/LCF.pdf) by G.D.
-Plotkin in 1977.
-He actually calls it "Programming Computable Functions".
+PCF is "Programming Computable Functions", a language by [Gordon Plotkin](https://en.wikipedia.org/wiki/Gordon_Plotkin).
+He introduced it in a 1977 paper called [LCF Considered as a Programming Language](http://homepages.inf.ed.ac.uk/gdp/publications/LCF.pdf).

-This is the variant we specify here.
-It's more complex than the one implemented by Gratzer, but I think that's a feature in this case.
-It will make the implementations exert themselves a little more.

-However, this still won't be very much.
-PCF has few builtin functions, no user defined data types, and no type polymorphism-- ideal restrictions for a language we'd like people to be able to write in a weekend.
-It's basically simply typed lambda calculus with bools, natural numbers, and fix.
+It's simply typed lambda calculus with a few extensions.
+These are a builtin `fix` function for recursion, primative booleans and natural numbers with a handful of operations on them, and if/then/else statements.

+This is perfect for our purposes.
+It's enough features to make implementations exert themselves, but still few enough that it stays a small project.

 ## Example

 Input:
 ```
+let
+  add =
+    fix
-fix (\rec : Nat -> Nat. \x : Nat. if is-zero x then 0 else rec (pred x))) 2
+      (\recurse : Nat -> Nat -> Nat.
+        \x : Nat. \y : Nat.
+          if is-zero x
+            then
+              y

+            else
+              recurse (pred x) (suc y))
+in
+  add 3 4
 ```

 Output:
 ```
-0
+7
 ```

-## Specification
+## Informal specification

 This is based off of section 2 of Plotkin's [paper](http://homepages.inf.ed.ac.uk/gdp/publications/LCF.pdf): "2.
 The programming language, PCF".

 Plotkin's paper doesn't provide a concrete syntax, so we make one up.

-TODO: Informal description of syntax

-We provide [test-cases](./misc/generated/test-cases.json) for parsing and evaluating it.

 Additionally, we add two builtins to the language, which is allowed by section 2: